 UnitedHealthcare requires prior authorization for certain Covered Health Services.
-In-Network Primary Physicians and other In-Network providers are responsible for obtaining prior authorization before they provide these services to you.
+Physicians and other health care professionals who participate in a Network are responsible for obtaining prior authorization.

 It is recommended that you confirm with the Claims Administrator that all Covered Health Services listed below have been prior authorized as required.
 Before receiving these services from an In-Network provider, you may want to contact the Claims Administrator to verify that the Hospital, Physician and other providers are In-Network providers and that they have obtained the required prior authorization.
 In-Network facilities and In-Network providers cannot bill you for services they fail to prior authorize as required.
 You can contact the Claims Administrator by calling the number on your ID card.